collab-uniba/KGTorrent/README.rst

 This repository hosts the Python scripts we developed to create KGTorrent.
 By leveraging the latest version of Meta Kaggle, the same scripts can also be used to refresh the collection.

+For further details, please visit the `full documentation of KGTorrent <https://collab-uniba.github.io/KGTorrent/>`_.

 Configuration
 -------------